-- 3.15 Following the transfer, UPE will assume all the obligations to the policyholders of the Transferors.
+- 4.16 Following the transfer, UPE will assume all the obligations to the policyholders of the Transferors.
 The rights under transferring contracts written by QII and UWW will not be changed as a result of the transfer.
-There will be no change to the policy terms and conditions for policyholders of the Transferor and UWW as a result of the proposed Schemes and the UWW Guernsey Schemes. - 3.16 Currently some of the contract terms of the Transferring Policies permit policyholders the option of making additional ad-hoc incremental contributions to their policies.
+There will be no change to the policy terms and conditions for policyholders of the Transferor and UWW as a result of the proposed Schemes and the UWW Guernsey Schemes. - 4.17 All premiums and other amounts owing to QII and UWW in respect of the QII and UWW Transferring Business shall be payable to UPE after the Effective Time.
+Any further premiums or sums attributable to the Transferors after the Effective Time will be payable to UPE when they are due. - 4.18 All claims, counterclaims and legal defences which would have been available to QII and UWW in respect of the Transferring Policies will also be available to UPE after the effective time. - 4.19 Currently some of the contract terms of the Transferring Policies permit policyholders the option of making additional ad-hoc incremental contributions to their policies.
 The proposed Schemes state that any rights that policyholders have under their contracts are transferred to UPE under the Schemes and the UWW Guernsey Schemes.
-As such the Schemes and the UWW Guernsey Schemes make no changes to this aspect of policyholder's contract terms.
+As such the Schemes and the UWW Guernsey Schemes make no changes to this aspect of policyholder's contract terms. - 4.20 Once the relevant assets of the Transferors have been transferred, UPE will assume responsibility for the liability to discharge all claims, maturities, death benefits and other amounts arising from the liabilities transferred (including administering and managing the Transferring Policies and the associated costs thereof). - 4.21 No additional payments will be made to policyholders as a result of implementing the Schemes and the UWW Guernsey Schemes. - 4.22 All references in any transferring Contracts of the Transferors, Boards of Directors and all other agents of the Transferors will be read as references to UPE, the Board of UPE and agents of UPE after the Effective Time.
+Where appropriate, agents of the Transferors will be referenced to agents of UPE to which administration has been delegated. - 4.23 For QII Transferring Business, all references in any guarantees, letters of credit or similar security to the Transferors defaulting in the payment of sums due in respect of Transferring policies will be referenced to UPE after the Effective Time.